donateko/scopos-webmail/docs/user-guide/install.md

 **-> Which rights the application needs and why?**

  1. Notification
-- When you open Twake Mail app for the first time, you will be asked to grant permission for Notifications:
+- When you open Mailbux app for the first time, you will be asked to grant permission for Notifications:

  2. Contacts
-- When you open Twake Mail app for the first time and you click Compose button, you will be asked to grant permission for Contacts.
+- When you open Mailbux app for the first time and you click Compose button, you will be asked to grant permission for Contacts.
 When you compose an email, TwakeMail will search your phone contacts and suggest the appopriate recipients

 ![Frame 24 (1)](https://github.com/user-attachments/assets/a4140927-ac49-4c1c-8b42-218ecdf406dd)